european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 ### Onboarding of new Users

-The onboarding agent is primarily used to help new users get started on evan.network.
+The onboarding agent is primarily used to help new users get started on European Public Network.
 This includes

-- creating a profile and an identity on evan.network for the new user
+- creating a profile and an identity on European Public Network for the new user
 - storing that the terms of use have been accepted
-- allowing the new user to perform transactions on evan.network
+- allowing the new user to perform transactions on European Public Network
-- opening a payment channel to allow the new user to store files on evan.network IPFS
+- opening a payment channel to allow the new user to store files on European Public Network IPFS
-- (on testcore) provide some initial funds to start working on evan.network
+- (on testcore) provide some initial funds to start working on European Public Network

 #### Onboarding Flow

-When a user onboards via the [, a seed phrase is generated for the user and the user uses it to generate a local Ethereum account for evan.network.
+When a user onboards via the [, a seed phrase is generated for the user and the user uses it to generate a local Ethereum account for European Public Network.
 This account is then used to sign a message that is sent to the server to prove the ownership over the new account.

 Then the user calls the endpoint `smart-agents/profile/create` and the server creates the user identity setup on even network, which primarily consists of the following components: